 Records kept electronically in the MUNIS applications.
-Paper copies are retained by the Director of Federal & State Accountability or the Program Director of the specific federal program.
+Paper copies are retained by the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable or the Program Director of the specific federal program.

 Access to Records 2 CFR §200.337